natemaia/dk/README.md

 ---

-For various commands yaxwm will expect a certain data type or format to be given.
+For various commands dk will expect a certain data type or format to be given.

 - string: normal plain text, must be less than 256 characters.